IDGercek/digit-recognition/README.md

 ## Inference

-The project also has a basic interface for model evaluation at [src/main.py](src/main.py)
+The project has a basic interface for model evaluation at [src/main.py](src/main.py)

+I also added a [notebook](/notebooks/visualize.ipynb) to see intermadiate steps of the model.
+Useful to understand how convolution works.

 ## File Structure